Tony Marston's Blog About software development, PHP and OOP

 What does "dependency" mean?

 According to wikipedia Dependency is exactly the same as Coupling.
-This means that if there is a dependency between two modules then those two modules are automatically coupled.
+This means that if there is a direct dependency between two modules then those two modules are automatically coupled.
 If there is no dependency then they are not coupled.

 The definition can be refined as follows: